erikandersson96/portfolio-project-two/README.md

 doing a `"regular"` Simon Game as the original I created a reverse version with the goal to not press the same color sequence as the computer in order for the user to win.
 The code that I have that is still the same as in the tutorial is `resetGame function()`, `humanTurn function()`, `activateTile function()`, `playRound function()`, `nextStep function()`, `nextRound function()`, `startGame function()`, `startBtn event listener`.
 Here is also a live version of Freshmans Simon Game [link](https://freshman-simon.surge.sh/).
+(Links opens in a new tab).
 I will compare the guide's code to my code down below with both text and images:

 #### Tutorial - Freshman Simon Game